salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 # description

 Use this command to delete components from orgs that don’t have source tracking.
-To remove deleted items from orgs that have source tracking enabled, "<%= config.bin %> project deploy start".
+To remove deleted items from orgs that have source tracking enabled, "sf project deploy start".

 When you run this command, both the local source file and the metadata component in the org are deleted.